 Guidance Note 19: Insider Participation in Control Transactions

-Guidance Note 19 has been prepared to provide takeover market participants with guidance on situations where there is involvement or potential involvement by the management, directors or external advisers of a target company with the bidder in a takeover bid or potential bid for the target company.
+Guidance Note 19 has been prepared to assist market participants understand the Panel’s approach to situations where there is involvement or potential involvement by an insider (as defined in the Guidance Note) with a bidder in a takeover bid or potential bid for a target.
 The Panel’s primary concerns in those situations are to ensure that consideration by the target board and management of the bid, and any competing proposal, is undertaken free from any actual influence, or appearance of influence, from participating insiders and any disclosure of target company confidential information to the bidder or potential bidder is subject to appropriate controls.
 This Guidance Note sets out where the Panel may declare circumstances arising from such situations to be unacceptable having regard to the principles in s602.

 Guidance Note 20: Equity Derivatives